hendecahedron/taraxacum/README.md

 # Taraxacum

 This library is an experimental work in progress from my notes taken while learning Geometric Algebra.
-At this stage it has the core GA functions in Euclidean metric:
+At this stage it has the core GA functions:
 ```
   * geometric product
   • interior product